falconry/falcon/README.md

 Docstrings can be found throughout the Falcon code base for your learning pleasure.
 You can also ask questions in **#falconframework** on freenode.
 We are planning on having real docs eventually; if you need them right away, consider sending a pull request. ;)

+You can also check out [Marconi's WSGI driver](https://github.com/openstack/marconi/tree/master/marconi/queues/transport/wsgi) to get a feel for how you might leverage Falcon in a real-world app.

-Here is a simple example showing how to create a Falcon-based API.
+Here is a simple, contrived example showing how to create a Falcon-based API.

 ```python
 # things.py